1 min read

 • Strengthening the supporting muscles of the neck and shoulder

-Manual therapy techniques to reduce muscle tension includes:
+Manual therapy techniques to reduce muscle tension:

 • Deep tissue massage